7 Best Stereo Imaging Plugins For Better Mixes

 • Comprehensive Metering

-Stereo Tool V3 features detailed correlation and phase metering that shows the relationship between left and right channels, and honestly, this visual feedback is what makes the plugin invaluable for professional work.
-The correlation meter indicates mono compatibility, showing when your stereo processing might cause phase cancellation.
+Stereo Tool V3 includes detailed correlation and phase meters that show how the left and right channels relate to each other.
+This visual feedback is a big reason why the plugin is so useful for professional work.
+The correlation meter also helps you check mono compatibility and spot any phase issues.

 • M/S Processing Mode

-The plugin offers mid-side processing that gives you independent control over center and side content.
-The M/S mode lets you adjust the balance between mid and side channels, which is perfect for mastering where you might want to enhance stereo width without affecting centered elements.
+The plugin also has mid-side processing, so you can control the center and sides separately.
+With M/S mode, you can adjust the balance between mid and side channels.
+This is great for mastering when you want to make the stereo image wider without changing the sound of instruments in the center.

-From my experience, M/S processing is particularly valuable on full mixes where you need to add width to stereo elements while maintaining the focus and power of center-panned instruments.
+In my experience, M/S processing is especially helpful on full mixes.
+It lets you add width to stereo parts while keeping center-panned instruments clear and strong.